 Applications are open to law and non-law students and recent graduates from any group that is underrepresented in the legal industry.
 Examples include BAME candidates, candidates with a disability, LGBTQ+ candidates, candidates who spent time in local authority care, and candidates from low-income households (e.g. candidates who received free school meals).
 This is not an exhaustive list – we want the scheme to be open to all who need it, so if you believe you fall into another underrepresented group that does not correspond with any of these categories or have faced other barriers or adversity in your life/ in your academic career or pursuit of a legal career, please mention this in your cover letter.

-To apply for the Scheme, please complete the application form using the link below and attach your CV and a cover letter (maximum 2 pages) that should include the following:
+To apply for the Scheme, please complete the application form using the link below and attach as a single document your CV and a max.
+2 page cover letter that should cover the following:

 - Why you want to be a lawyer.

-- Which area(s) of law you are hoping to work in and why.
+- Which area(s) of law you are hoping to work in and why, and any experience that demonstrates your interest in this area.

-- Any experience that demonstrates an interest in this area of law and any achievements of which we should be aware.
+- Any additional interests or achievements of which we should be aware.

 - Why you would benefit from being part of the TSL Mentor Scheme.